Chi Alpha: History

-Chi Alpha Christian Fellowship originates from within Assemblies of God USA as a ministry to collegians in 1947 at the urging of J. Robert Ashcroft (father of John Ashcroft), consisting of a newsletter sent to college students to encourage them in their faith.
+Chi Alpha Christian Fellowship originates from within Assemblies of God USA as a ministry to collegians in 1947 at the urging of J. Robert Ashcroft, the father of John Ashcroft, consisting of a newsletter sent to college students to encourage them in their faith.

 After Ashcroft's newsletter publications, it soon became apparent that a newsletter by itself was inadequate, and so in 1953 Dr. J. Calvin Holsinger chartered the first Assemblies of God student group at Missouri State University (formerly Southwest Missouri State University) in Springfield, Missouri where the Assemblies of God and Assemblies of God USA headquarters is located.
-(Note: The Assemblies of God USA was originally established in Arkansas upon separating from the historically African-American Church of God in Christ in 1914 in disagreement with episcopal governance and other controversies pertaining to race relations in the United States.)
+(Note: The Assemblies of God USA was originally established in Arkansas upon separating from the historically African-American Church of God in Christ in 1914 in disagreement with episcopal governance and other controversies about race relations in the United States.)
 The movement inspired and sponsored by Assemblies of God quickly spread to other campuses.
 For example, the first Chi Alpha to own property was the UC Berkeley chapter, which purchased a house next to campus in 1964.

 Chi Alpha began its development internationally in the 1970s, establishing chapters in Europe under the name Students for Christ, and also into Latin America under various names.

 At the 1977 Chi Alpha Campus Ministers Conference, chairman C. David Gable met with six other personnel, who collectively became known as the San Antonio Seven to develop an approach to local campus ministry.
 Subsequently, a document approved by the AG Executive Presbytery established a concise set of ministry principles centered on a fourfold philosophy of worship, fellowship, discipleship, and witness, adapted from Acts 2:42-47.
 Gable explained, “Our goals are more than evangelism; they include stabilizing, maturing, and drawing out the dynamics of the body of Christ.”

-In 1979, Dennis Gaylor became national director of Chi Alpha, and served until April 2013, making him the longest-tenured leader of the organization.
+In 1979, Dennis Gaylor became national director of Chi Alpha and served until April 2013, making him the longest-tenured leader of the organization.
 In a significant move in 1986, Chi Alpha switched from being under the purview of the AG’s Youth Department to a division of AG U.S. Missions.
-The change recognized Chi Alpha as missions and the university campus as a mission field.
-Chi Alpha evolved from a loosely knit disparate band of campus workers scattered across the nation in the 1980s to a solid group of trained and qualified missionaries in the 1990s.
+The change recognized Chi Alpha as a mission and the university campus as a mission field.
+Chi Alpha evolved from a loosely knit, disparate band of campus workers scattered across the nation in the 1980s to a solid group of trained and qualified missionaries in the 1990s.

 By 1985, Annie Dillard wrote a widely reprinted essay—"Singing with the Fundamentalists"—about her experiences singing with a group of students from the Chi Alpha chapter at Western Washington University (a chapter which operated under the local name of Campus Christian Fellowship).

 In 2013, following Gaylor's leadership, he was then succeeded in leadership led by Scott Martin, up to 2023.
 Following Martin's resignation in November 2023, Severin Lwali became "transitional stakeholder" of the organization.
 Lwali, a native of Kenya, remains the director of Chi Alpha International as of 2025, while Alex Rodriguez serves as the Senior National Director.